-The federal government's EIA report revealed that crude inventories rose by 2.13 million barrels for the week ending March 18, 2011, against expectation of a slightly smaller gain set by analysts surveyed by Platts, an energy information firm.
-Rising imports led to the stockpile build-up with the world's biggest oil user, more than nullifying the effects of improved refinery operations.
+The federal government's EIA report revealed that crude inventories rose by 1.95 million barrels for the week ending April 01, 2011, against expectation of a much smaller gain set by analysts surveyed by Platts, an energy information.
+Rising domestic production led to the stockpile build-up with the world's biggest oil user, even as imports fell.

-At 352.8 million barrels, current crude supplies are 0.4% above the year-earlier level and are above the upper limit of the average for this time of the year.
-The crude supply cover was down from 25.3 days in the previous week to 25.1 days.
+At 357.66 million barrels, current crude supplies are 0.4% higher than the year-earlier level and are above the upper limit of the average for this time of the year.
+The crude supply cover remained unchanged from the previous week at 25.0 days.
 In the year-ago period, the supply cover was 25.1 days.

-Crude inventories at the Cushing terminal in Oklahoma – the key delivery hub for U.S. crude futures – rose 177,000 barrels in the latest week to reach 40.20 million barrels, just shy of the all-time high of 40.26 million barrels hit earlier this month.
+However, crude inventories at the Cushing terminal in Oklahoma – the key delivery hub for U.S. crude futures – came off slightly (by 16,000 barrels) from last week's all-time high to 41.87 million barrels.

-Meanwhile, as a result of the continued glut in domestic oil stocks and concerns that the violence in Libya will boil over to other oil rich nations in the Middle East and lead to a supply shortfall, crude prices continue to march higher and are currently trending at around $105 a barrel.
+But despite the continued glut in domestic oil stocks, crude prices continue to march higher and are currently trending at around $108 a barrel.
+This can be mainly attributable to concerns that the unrest in Libya will boil over to other oil rich nations in the Middle East and lead to a supply shortfall.

-Supplies of gasoline fell for the fifth successive week as firms cut down on inventories to facilitate the changeover from winter to summer-grade gasoline specifications.
-This was also helped by demand recovery, which improved by 244 thousand barrels per day.
+Supplies of gasoline fell for the seventh successive week as firms cut down on inventories to facilitate the changeover from winter to summer-grade gasoline specifications.

-The 5.32 million barrel drop – far ahead of projections – took gasoline stockpiles to 219.7 million barrels, down from a 20-year high of 241.1 million barrels in February.
-Current inventory levels are down 2.2% from year-earlier levels but are in the upper half of the average range.
+The 357,000 barrel drop – way short of projections – took gasoline stockpiles to 216.68 million barrels, down from a 20-year high of 241.1 million barrels in February.
+Current inventory levels are 2.6% below year-earlier levels but are in the upper half of the average range.

-Distillate fuel inventories (including diesel and heating oil) were up by a meager 7,000 barrels last week, contrary to analyst expectations for a drawdown.
-The increase in distillate fuel supplies can be attributed to a rise in imports, faltering demand and healthy production.
+Distillate fuel inventories (including diesel and heating oil) were up by 195,000 barrels last week, compared with analyst expectations for a larger build.
+The increase in distillate fuel supplies can be attributed to a rise in production partly offset by lower imports and improved demand.